pragnya2005/SkillLab_Proj-2026-RPi_Pirates/README.md

 If the user selects two-player mode, they are required to enter the player names, while in one-player mode this step is skipped.
 After that, the user selects the difficulty level such as easy, medium, or hard, which determines the speed and complexity of the game.
 Once the setup is complete, the game starts, and the main gameplay begins.
 In this stage, the ball moves continuously, and players control their paddles to hit the ball.
 The score updates automatically whenever a player misses the ball and the opponent gains a point.
 A decision condition is then checked: whether any player has reached 5 points.
 If no player has reached the winning score, the game continues in a loop.
 If a player reaches 5 points, the system displays the winner screen, announcing the winner.
 Finally, the user is given an option to replay the game, and upon selection, the system returns to the home screen, completing one full cycle of the game flow.
-**Insert image below:**
 <img src="images/codeflow.jpeg" width="600" />

 # 9. Bill of Materials